Separating polynomial $\chi$-boundedness from $\chi$-boundedness: Introduction

-The proof is heavily based on the idea used by Alvaro Carbonero, Patrick Hompe, Benjamin Moore, and Sophie Spirkl~\cite{CHMS} in their very recent solution to another well-known problem attributed to Louis Esperet~\cite{scott2018survey}.
+The proof of \cref{thm:main} is heavily based on the idea used by Carbonero, Hompe, Moore, and Spirkl~\cite{CHMS} in their very recent solution to another well-known problem attributed to Esperet~\cite{SS2020}.
 They proved that for every $k\in\setN$, there is a $K_4$-free graph $G$ with $\chi(G)\geq k$ such that every triangle-free induced subgraph of $G$ has chromatic number at most $4$.
-Their proof, in turn, relies on an idea by Hal A. Kierstead and William T. Trotter~\cite{KT}, who proved in 1992 that the class of oriented graphs excluding an oriented path of length $3$ as an induced subgraph is not $\chi$-bounded.
+Their proof, in turn, relies on an idea by Kierstead and Trotter~\cite{KT1992}, who proved in 1992 that the class of oriented graphs excluding an directed path on four vertices as an induced subgraph is not $\chi$-bounded.
+We derive \cref{thm:main} from the following result, which also generalises the recent breakthrough of Carbonero, Hompe, Moore, and Spirkl~\cite{CHMS}.

-On the other hand, there are still some restrictions on what an optimal $\chi$-bounding function can look like.
-For instance Alex Scott and Paul Seymour~\cite{scott2016induced} proved that if a hereditary class of graphs contains no triangle-free graph with chromatic number greater than 2, then the class is $\chi$-bounded.
-For more on $\chi$-boundedness, see~\cite{scott2018survey} and~\cite{schiermeyer2019polynomial} for recent surveys.